TL-System/plato/docs/Running.md

 **Note:** the GPU resources requested in this example is a special group of GPU nodes on Compute Canada's `cedar` cluster.
 You may only request these nodes as whole nodes, therefore you must specify `--gres=gpu:p100l:4`.
 NVIDIA P100L GPU jobs up to 28 days can be run on the `cedar` cluster.

-You may use any type of GPU available on Compute Canada, but in most cases using the NVIDIA P100L GPU requires less waiting time for jobs requiring long running times.
+You may use any type of GPU available on Compute Canada, but in most cases using the NVIDIA P100L GPU requires shorter waiting times, especially for jobs requiring long running times.

 Submit the job: